mcuntz/mcplot/README.rst

 .. code-block:: bash

-   python mcplot_test.py -t pdf -p test1.pdf
+   python mcplot_test.py -t pdf -o test1.pdf

 writes the plot into the PDF file `test1.pdf` using the sans-serif font `DejaVuSans` that comes with Matplotlib.
 It will use the serif